mMONTAGEe/mMONTAGEe/README.md

 Which is also part of the M>Workshop essentially

 ----------FAQ:----------

-Where does that username come from?

-* The name comes from second grade school by friends, for being good at video editing

-When did you get here?

-* September 5, 2024

 Primary Education?

 * Bachelors of Computer Science and Self-Taught Quantum Computing